durch/rust-bigtable/README.md

 Initial plans was to go full `grpc` over `http/2`, unfortunately Rust support is not there yet, so a middle way was taken :).

 Requests objects are `protobuf` messages, generated using `proto` definitions available from [Google](https://github.com/googleapis/googleapis/blob/master/google/bigtable/v2/bigtable.proto).
 And all configuration is done through very nice interfaces generated in this way.
-These messages are than transparently converted to `json`, and sent to predefined `google.api.http` endpoints, also defined [here](https://github.com/googleapis/googleapis/blob/master/google/bigtable/v2/bigtable.proto).
+These messages are then transparently converted to `json`, and sent to predefined `google.api.http` endpoints, also defined [here](https://github.com/googleapis/googleapis/blob/master/google/bigtable/v2/bigtable.proto).
 Responses are returned as [serde_json::Value](https://docs.serde.rs/serde_json/value/index.html).

 In theory this should enable easy upgrade to full `grpc` over `http/2` as soon as it becomes viable, the only remaining work would be utilising proper return types, also available as `protobuf` messages.